ibm-cloud-docs/containers/cli-ks-plugin-v2.md

-The IBM Cloud Kubernetes Service Diagnostics and Debug Tool.
+Update the Diagnostics and Debug Tool add-on to a newer version.
 {: shortdesc}

 ```sh